-To Order via this website you must register for Patient Access - Register for patient access
+To Order via this website you must register for Patient online services - Register for patient access

 Patients who receive regular prescriptions from the Practice can request a repeat prescription from the practice.
 Patients can also register for Patient access and you will be able to order your prescriptions online.